influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/sql/_index.md

 influxdb/cloud-serverless/tags: [query, sql]
 ---

-Learn to query data stored in InfluxDB using SQL.
+Use SQL to query data stored in an InfluxDB Cloud Serverless bucket.

 {{< children type="anchored-list" >}}